gluchenso/testproject1/README.md

 # testproject1

-There two tables on MS SQL Server: client, order.
-Short task list for this test project:
-1. To display data page by page;
+There are two tables on MS SQL Server: client, order.
+Short tasks for this project: to display data page by page, to edit data, to delete data, to add new data.
-2. To edit data;
-3. To delete data;
-4. To add new data.

-PHP, JS, T-SQL
-Microsoft SQL Server Driver for PHP
+PHP, JS, T-SQL, Microsoft SQL Server Driver for PHP.

+Server name for connection in "opencon.php"